Paige Barr

 Paige commenced her rowing at Gippsland Grammar in Victoria where she raced exclusively in sculling boats.
 She was attracted to the sport as an opportunity to make new friends whilst maintain friendships of those who joined her into the sport.
 She gained early success taking the Junior Victorian Championships Year 10 scull in 2017.

-She continued her sculling at school in 2018 and 2019 in both the single and crew sculling boats at the Head of the Schoolgirls Regatta, the Victorian Championships, and in 2019, the National Championships.
+She continued her sculling at school in 2018 and 2019 in both the single and crew sculling boats at the Head of the Schoolgirls Regatta, the Victorian Championships, and in 2017 and 2019, the National Championships.

 The sculling focus was immediately lost when she joined Mercantile Rowing Club and was thrown into sweep rowing with good results.
 The under 21 program was based in fours and eights with Paige finishing 2nd in the Victorian Championship Under 21 Four and a win in the open eight.
 Her real focus that season was on the under 23 sweep events at the Nationals and the Victorian Youth eight where she was in the four seat.
 Sadly, the pandemic put an end to these Championships and the opportunities were lost.
 Success at the national level was to be postponed until 2021.
 However, she took the opportunity of the pandemic to get back into the single and find a new level of capability both in skills and training levels.